basz/zf-oauth2-doctrine-mutatetablenames/README.md

 About
 -----
+> ^2.0 This module allows to configure the tables that the [OAuth2 Doctrine Adapter](https://github.com/API-Skeletons/oauth2-doctrine) for [Laminas API Tools](https://api-tools.getlaminas.org/) generates.

 > ^1.0 This module allows to configure the tables that the [Fork OAuth2 Doctrine Adapter](https://github.com/samsonasik/zf-oauth2-doctrine) for [Laminas API Tools](https://api-tools.getlaminas.org/) generates.